Prag8855/aab/content/guides/german-health-insurance.md

 - Your health condition when you join
 - The level of coverage you choose

 After you join, your health does not affect the cost of your insurance.
-You can get very sick, and still pay the same price.
+If you get very sick, you still pay the same price.

 You can pay more and get better coverage.
 You can choose a higher deductible (*[[Selbstbeteiligung]]*) and pay less.[^17] Some insurers give you a discount if you don't use your insurance.